 I had another “fat” day.
 A day when I could feel every micron of fleshy flaw and no number of changed outfits could erase it.
 Insecurity started to creep up as I packed my bags for a ladies retreat.

 You guys, I’m discouraged that I’m still fighting the same battle.
 Do you feel that way too sometimes?
-Here’s a video if you want to hear this intro in my own words:

 I picked up my journal, thinking I might need it for the retreat, dusted it off and read the most recent entry.
 It made me sad.